Evolutionary tradeoff: Human/clinical examples

 Examples of tradeoffs can also be found in studies involving human subjects.
 A tradeoff can be seen between growth and immune function in human populations in which energy is a limiting factor.
 A study conducted on rural Bolivia found that children experiencing an elevated immune response had smaller gains in height than those with a normal level of immune response.
-This trend was stronger in children under 5 five years old, the ages when children experience rapid growth, as well as in children with less fat reserves.
+This trend was stronger in children between two and five years old, the ages when children experience rapid growth, as well as in children with less fat reserves.
 A tradeoff has also been observed between growth and reproduction.
-In a study adolescents who were pregnant, researchers observed that less energy was allocated to fetuses of women still growing than those who had completed their growth.
+In a study of pregnant adolescents, researchers observed that less energy was allocated to fetuses of women still growing than those who had completed their growth.
 Tradeoffs have also been observed in clinical medicine.
 For example, hormone replacement therapy for post-menopausal women may reduce the risk of ovarian cancer and osteoporosis, but can increase the risk of breast cancer.
 This can be linked back to the fact that ovarian steroids act as both bone trophic hormones and mitotic stimulants in breast tissue.